Pulmicort Turbohaler

 To inhale again, repeat these steps in the same order.
 Once you have taken the last inhalation, put the white lid back on and rinse your mouth.
 Rinsing your mouth straight after an inhalation helps to prevent side effects.
 You should clean your inhaler once a week, using a dry tissue (do not use water or detergent).

 The medicine in Pulmicort needs to be taken every day in order to provide effective protection from asthma symptoms.
-Your GP will tell you how often you need to use your inhaler and whether you should take one or two inhalations each time.
+Your GP will tell you how often you need to use your inhaler per day and whether you should take 1 or 2 inhalations each time.

 You must follow your GP’s instructions carefully.
 Do not stop using Pulmicort, even if your symptoms improve.
 Always consult your GP before changing the number of inhalations you take.
 If your asthma gets better or worse, your GP will assess whether your medication or dosage needs to be changed.